 - Workplace exposure to certain chemicals used in the dry cleaning and metal working industries

 There are currently no approved early detection methods, but researchers hope tests that can pick up biomarkers for the cancer will become available in the next few years.

 When patients complain of symptoms, the cancer can be found with imaging tests such as a CT scan, MRI and ultrasound.
 Certain blood tests, procedures and a biopsy can also help doctors diagnose the disease.

 What is the treatment?

 Surgery to remove part or all of the pancreas is an option for the minority of people whose pancreatic cancer was detected in its early stages.
 Ginsburg underwent surgery for it 11 years ago.

 Most people with pancreatic cancer receive chemotherapy, according to the Hirshberg Foundation for Pancreatic Cancer Research.

-But chemotherapy, which seems to be working for Trebek so far, and radiation can be hit or miss.
+But chemotherapy and radiation can be hit or miss.

 "Something that makes pancreatic cancer difficult is the tumor itself is surrounded by a dense microenvironment, so it makes getting the drug delivery difficult," Julie Fleshman, president and CEO of the patient advocacy organization Pancreatic Cancer Action Network in California, told NBC News.